seananderson/metafolio/inst/ms/ms.md

 - There is room for expansion of the discussion (we still have ~500 words to play with).
-The discussion could benefit from bringing in more concrete examples of how this ties in with PNW salmon and I welcome your ideas here.
+The discussion could benefit from bringing in more concrete examples of how this ties in with PNW salmonids and I welcome your ideas here.
   If we have space we could also discuss our results in the context of response diversity literature.